GaloisInc/BESSPIN-GFE/README.md

 That means ping is working and your FPGA is responding.

-14) Now open another terminal and run TCP Echo server at port 9999: `ncat -l 9999 --keep-open --exec "/bin/cat" -v` After a few seconds, you will see something like this:
+14) Now open another terminal and run TCP Echo server at port 9999: `ncat -l 9999 --keep-open --exec "/bin/cat" -v` Note that this will work only if your TCP Echo server is at 10.88.88.2 (or you [updated the config file](https://github.com/GaloisInc/FreeRTOS-mirror/blob/p1_release/FreeRTOS/Demo/RISC-V_Galois_P1/FreeRTOSIPConfig.h#L315)
+).
+After a few seconds, you will see something like this:
 ```
 $ ncat -l 9999 --keep-open --exec "/bin/cat" -v
 Ncat: Version 7.60 ( https://nmap.org/ncat )